 How To Check How Much Light My Orchid Is Getting

-There are a few different ways to check how much like your orchid is receiving.
+There are a few different ways to check how much light your orchid is receiving.
 If you want to assess whether you have got your orchid in the right place, check the light levels on a bright and sunny day.
 Here are the two best ways to check light levels.

 - The simplest way to measure light levels is to measure the amount of shadow that falls on the leaves of your orchid.
 Hold your hand about 12 inches away from the orchid and try to cast a shadow on the Leaves.
 Ideally, you should only see a faint and irregular shadow forming on the Leaves.
 If you see a well defined, black shadow, this indicates bright light conditions and is excessive for your phalaenopsis orchid.
 This should prompt you to move your orchid to a better location.